inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 ```
 <br>
-Once registered, you'll be able to query the table by referrencing the name (trips_data).
+Once registered, you'll be able to query the table by referencing the name (trips_data).
 <br>
 <br>

-SAMPLE SQL QUERRIES
+SAMPLE SQL QUERIES
 ```python
 spark.sql("""
 SELECT * from trips_data LIMIT 5;